-&lt;sup>6 The New Keynesian DSGE models of Smets and Wouters (2007) and Christiano, Eichenbaum, and Evans (2005) are said to form the basis of what can be viewed as the benchmark DSGE model (see Vines and Wills 2018).
+&lt;sup>5 The New Keynesian DSGE models of Smets and Wouters (2007) and Christiano et al. (2005) are said to form the basis of what can be viewed as the benchmark DSGE model (see Vines and Wills 2018).

-&lt;sup>7 Under a calibration approach, parameters would have to be adjusted when the simulated model diverged from actual data.
+$^{6}$ Under a calibration approach, parameters would have to be adjusted when the simulated model diverged from actual data.